shuichiotake/NADP/README.md

 2. To output the graph of skewness

    We can create the skewness data of the Jaccard index between the top_10 nearest neibhgour of a word and that of a perturbed word.
-   Please excute the python file skewness.py in the directory noise_gen.
+   Please execute the python file skewness.py in the directory noise_gen.
    The pickle data skewness.pkl and its graph skewness.png will be created in the directory /noise_gen/data/.

 3. To make data for downstream tasks